ITSM

 Here are some practical applications for AI in ESM:

-- AI can improve how information is retrieved.
+• Knowledge retrieval: AI can improve how information is retrieved.
 In organizations with large knowledge bases, natural language search can help employees find relevant articles without needing to know the exact keywords.
 On the backend, AI can assist in identifying duplicate or outdated articles and flagging knowledge gaps based on usage patterns.

-- AI can also support trend analysis by flagging anomalies in request volumes or service performance.
+• Anomaly detection: AI can also support trend analysis by flagging anomalies in request volumes or service performance.
 For example, if ticket volumes spike in a particular department or request type, AI tools can detect the shift and prompt a closer look, helping teams catch process issues before they become widespread.

-Using InvGate as your Enterprise Service Management software
+How InvGate supports Enterprise Service Management

 To effectively implement this approach, organizations need robust Enterprise Service Management software, which will be the centralized hub for receiving, processing, and resolving service requests and incidents.
 It forms the foundation for managing and delivering services across various business functions.